Block

 Upcoming Events

-The Annual Parish Meeting will be held on Wednesday 22 May in the Tithe Barn at 7.00pm.
-It will be followed by the Annual meeting of the Fitzhead Parish Council.
+The next meeting of Fitzhead Parish Council will be held on Wednesday 27 November in the Tithe Barn at 7.15pm.
 Members of the public are welcome.

 A History of Fitzhead